tanandy/galaxie-clans/README.md

 # Galaxie

 ### Migration plan
-* Fork bests existing Ansible, convert it for support Debian and Alpine.
+* Fork bests existing Ansible, convert it to support Debian and Alpine.
-* Migrate ou config files to yaml format
+* Migrate our config files to YAML format
+* Limit the number of Galaxie roles to maintain

 #### Criteria
 * Each projects choose should be really popular